-In a world with 7,6 billion people (according to the calculation of Worldometers), a nation with a land area of 28,470 Km2 gave the world 100 people who changed the life of not only their nation but the life of the whole world.
-These 100 people changed the world and made it better and easier place.
-They are Armenians, children of a nation which is small in its size but big in its ambitions and minds.
+In a world with 7,6 billion people (according to the calculation of Worldometers), a nation with a land area of 28,470 Km2 gave the world talented people who changed the life of not only their nation but also the life of the whole world.
+These gifted people changed the world and made it a better and easier place.
+They are Armenians, the generation of a nation which is small in its size but big in its ambitions and minds.
 Being inspired by the Aurora Prize’s article about “100 Armenians who changed the world” the team of Armenia Discovery decided to write about them separately and tell the world what those Armenians have done.

-Following the list, we’ve started from the 1st point and wrote about first female Chief Justice in New Zealand.
-Dame Sian Seerpoohi Elias is the first female Chief Justice in New Zealand.
+Following the list, we’ve started from the 1st point and wrote about Dame Sian Seerpoohi Elias․ She is the first female Chief Justice in New Zealand.
 She was born in the United Kingdom (London) in 1949.
 She has an Armenian father who was born in an Armenian refugee’s family and a Welsh mother.

 And finally, Sian was awarded a New Zealand Commemoration Medal in recognition of her services in 1990.
 On 17 May 1999, she was chosen as a Chief Justice New Zealand, the first woman ever to hold that position.
 When the government announced plans for the establishment of a Supreme Court, they decided that Elias would automatically be appointed to the new body.